 Why is patient experience important?

-Patient experience has been shown to affect all aspects of care and research, from cost and reputation to patient engagement and satisfaction.
-According to NHS England it is one of three key components of quality, along with safety and effectiveness.
-Improving experience has an obvious benefit to patients, but some of the other less apparent advantages are as follows:
+Patient experience directly affects clinical and operational outcomes.
+In healthcare, it is recognized as one of three key components of quality, alongside safety and effectiveness.
+In clinical research, it influences enrollment rates, participant retention, and the quality of long-term engagement.
+Improving experience has an obvious benefit to patients, but some of the less apparent advantages are equally significant:

 A better staff experience

-The relationship between staff and patients feels the strain when patients are having a poor experience.
+When participants have a poor experience, the quality of staff-patient interactions is directly affected, introducing variability into processes that depend on consistency.
 In cases where patients are feeling confident that their experience is good, it has a positive impact on staff experience too.

 Lower cost of care